Kansas City Superfan ‘ChiefsAholic’ charged with stealing almost $700,000 in bank heists

 KANSAS CITY, Mo.
-(AP) — A Kansas City Chiefs superfan known as “ChiefsAholic” has been indicted by a federal grand jury that accuses him of armed robbery and money laundering in a string of bank heists across four states, including Oklahoma, that netted him almost $700,000.
+(AP) — A Kansas City Chiefs superfan known as “ChiefsAholic” and familiar for attending games dressed as a wolf in the NFL team’s gear has been indicted by a federal grand jury that accuses him of armed robbery and money laundering in a string of bank heists across four states that netted him almost $700,000.

 Xaviar Babudar robbed six banks — and tried unsuccessfully three other times — and laundered the proceeds at casinos and sportsbooks, according to the U.S. attorney for the Western District of Missouri.
 The 19-count indictment handed down Wednesday replaces and supplements a criminal complaint filed against Babudar in May.